 Three years ago we built a social buzz platform that could feed our TV service on every screen (TV, PC, tablet, and phone) with social conversations filtered from Twitter (Social TV).
 Because of the API structure, various Orange applications were able to use simply the platform, and capture the buzz not only around TV shows but on sports events or video games.

 We were able to connect quickly and simultaneously with several partners and other business units at Orange through the API.
-It’s far easier and more flexible as it has explicit knowledge on the shelf, and functionality in the instructions.
+It’s far easier and more flexible as it has explicit knowledge on the shelf (knowledge circulation is an issue in open innovation), and functionality in the instructions.
 Because of this clarity and simplicity, it was easy to attract partners, build a community of users, and drive growth of the platform.
 API also enables to decouple innovation work streams: we were working on the API evolutions, while API customers were creating value on top of it, without interfering.
 API automatically creates parameters that side-line many of the normal issues associated with working with partners on Open Innovation.
 I was happy to repeat this successful experience initiating an API Toolbox for African mobile entrepreneurs, presenting a whole range of Orange APIs.

 Coming back to innovation roots